Standards for Recognition

 The Patient-Centered Primary Care Home Program worked with Oregonians across the state to set the standards that determine what a recognized primary care home looks like.
 Click here to learn more about the Standards Advisory Committee.

-Please click here for important information on proposed changes to the PCPCH recognition criteria.
+Please click here for important information on the 2014 PCPCH recognition criteria.

 - Access to care: Patients get the care they need, when they need it.